-XIAO ESP32C6 Development Board Pinout and Technical Specifications
+XIAO ESP32C6 Development Board

 Code name: XIAO_ESP32C6

 XIAO ESP32C6 development board is based on esp32c6 microcontroller and uses riscv32 architecture.
-This development board has a maximum CPU frequency of 160 MHz and a flash size of 8MB.
+This board has a maximum CPU frequency of 160 MHz and a flash size of 8MB.

-π XIAO ESP32C6 Description
+About XIAO ESP32C6

 The XIAO ESP32C6 is a powerful RISC-V-based development board featuring the ESP32-C6 chip.
 With support for WiFi 6, Bluetooth 5 (LE), and Zigbee, itβs perfect for modern IoT applications. π‘